EdwardPrentice/dev-machine/README.md

 ### TODO
 - Figure out how to start the GUI window bigger than a letter box by default
+- - This is quite annoying as it will break the installed conky
 - Enable wobbly windows with compiz.
 Demonstrates advanced customisation.
 - Configure desktop theme to be a really cool dark theme
 - Consider adding some of the kali tools